Why plastic? The real advantages for medical applications

 Innovation & sustainability: the new standard

 The medical sector demands sustainable, traceable production.
-Recycled and bio-based plastics are becoming increasingly machinable and are increasingly being approved for use in medical equipment.
+Recycled and bio-based plastics are becoming increasingly easier to machine and are increasingly being approved for use in medical equipment.

 Materials that were considered “too unstable” five years ago are now of sufficient quality for precision machining.
 This is giving rise to a new generation of components that are both technically and ecologically future-proof.
 If you would like to know more about the applications and possibilities of plastics, please feel free to contact us.